bravecollective/core/conf/README.md

 ### Mail transport

-eMail is delivered by marrow.mail, a package included during setup. .mail supports a wide variety of mail delivery agents and patterns, we have setup SMTP as the default delivery agent and specificed some example configuration below.
+eMail is delivered by marrow.mail, a package included during setup. .mail supports a wide variety of mail delivery agents and patterns, we have setup SMTP as the default delivery agent and specified some example configuration below.

 #### mail.manager.use